Antonio-Parada/100-days-of-code/start_100_days.md

 Description: Code the game of chess from the ground up.
 Build a board, the pieces (you can use images for this part).
 Code in the rules and make sure you allow no invalid moves.
 Suggested Language: JavaScript, Python, any other language you want to master Suggested Frameworks/Tools:
-Status: [ ] In Progress
+Status: [x] Completed
-Notes: Started project, created directory and README.
+Notes: Implemented basic game structure, board initialization, piece classes, and move validation for all pieces.

 #### Snake
 Description: This is one of the simplest items on the list.
 For an additional challenge, try generating different maps to play in.
 Suggested Language: Any language that you feel comfortable with Suggested Frameworks/Tools:
-Status: [ ] To Do
+Status: [ ] In Progress
-Notes:
+Notes: Started project, created directory and README.

 #### Tetris
 Description: Code the game of Tetris starting from the Tetrominoes to the game interface.
 A web app is better as it will let you play from anywhere.
 For additional challenge try to implement a simple HTML and JavaScript version without any additional frameworks or libraries to help.